BennyXie/cse15l-lab-reports/Lab-Report-3.md

     $ grep -c "is" written_2.txt
     4
     ```
-    Take heed of this! "-E" does not count the total times of appearance, but only the lines,
+    Take heed of this! "-c" does not count the total times of appearance, but only the lines,
     so here, only 4 lines contain "is", while there are actually 5 "is".